Talk us through what falling in love was like for you both.

 It was so beautiful, simple, and intimate, and our families were in the front row, so they still felt like such a central part of it.
 I’m really glad we worked it out.
 You never know what those little traumas are and how you’ll react until you’re in it, I think.

 It sounds like you did exactly what was right for you both.
 Do you have any last words that you’d like to share?

-I think there’s pressure from both sides – on one side, you have to conform to wedding traditions, on the other, you have to put your own spin on everything and make it absolutely unique to you.
+I think there’s pressure from both sides.
+On one side, you have to conform to wedding traditions.
+And on the other, you have to put your own spin on everything and make it absolutely unique to you.
 Both are sort of stressful.
-So even things that are traditional, like a wedding cake… it was nice to have!
-The cake was never the most important thing to us, so there was no angst about designing it, we just found an incredible baker and let her do her thing.
-But there’s no reason to reinvent the wheel just to make it totally unique to you.
+So traditional things, like a wedding cake, it was nice to have!
+The cake was never the most important thing to us, so there was no angst about designing it.
+We just found an incredible baker and let her do her thing.
+But there’s no reason to reinvent the wheel to make it totally unique to you.
 If you’d rather have a pie or a donut tower or no dessert at all, great!
 But cake is also delicious, you know?
 Just do what you like, enjoy it, and enjoy your time with your spouse and your guests.

 M: She said it.
 I love being her wife!

-Bridal Boutique both from Floravere, both tailored by Nayantara Banerjee at the Williamsburg Seamster
+Bridal Boutique Floravere, both tailored by Williamsburg Seamster

 Catering Taste of Pace